Goodyear Blimp: Accidents

-Popular culture
+In popular culture

 In 1983, the city of Redondo Beach, California, near the blimp base airport in Carson, California, adopted resolution number 6252 recognizing the Goodyear Airship Columbia (since retired) as the "Official Bird of Redondo Beach".

 In Ice Cube's 1993 hit "It Was a Good Day", Cube claims his good day ended with the lights of the Goodyear blimp reading "Ice Cube's a Pimp".
 In 2014 Goodyear flew the blimp in celebration of Ice Cube, with the message “Today Is A Good Day”, helping to raise $25,000 for a local charity.
 In 2025, Goodyear sponsored Ice Cube's newest tour and promised to fly the blimp over select venues during the tour while displaying the words "Ice Cube's a Pimp".

 Green Day's 1994 album Dookie features a reference to the blimp in the form of a 'Bad Year' Blimp in the top left corner of the official album cover.

-On a 2001 episode of That 70's Show, Leo recalls seeing what he thought was a UFO at a football game, which displayed a message that he interpreted as a prediction of a "good year."
+On a 2001 episode of That 70's Show, Leo (Tommy Chong) recalls seeing what he thought was a UFO at a football game, which displayed a message that he interpreted as a prediction of a "good year."

 In January 2019, the College Football Hall of Fame inducted the Goodyear Blimp as its first-ever nonhuman inductee.

 The Aldrich Blimp in Thomas Harris's 1975 novel Black Sunday is based on the Goodyear Blimp flying over the Super Bowl.
 It is the intended target of a terror plot.
 Goodyear allowed the use of the blimp in the 1977 film adaptation, but set stipulations to protect its reputation.